Release 0.29: Angular and Marko, MySQL, WebSockets and Server-sent events

 Configure

-The MySQL driver uses the host (default "localhost"), port (default 3306) database, user, and password configuration properties.
+The MySQL driver uses the host (default "localhost"), port (default 3306) database, username, and password configuration properties.

 primate.config.js